 When the pioneers of the Church of the Nazarene were putting the pieces together to form the denomination that officially came into being at Pilot Point, Texas, on October 13, 1908, they had high hopes and ambitions for the future.
 However, they had no inkling of what phenomenal expansion was in store for this fledgling group of 228 churches.
 Consequently, the organizational structure developed as the denomination grew, with several major restructuring periods along the way.

-The missionary phase of the church was of critical concern.
-"No area of the church's activity," writes Timothy L. Smith, "needed central direction as much as foreign missions."
+The world missionary phase of the church was of critical concern.
+"No area of the church's activity," wrote Timothy L. Smith, "needed central direction as much as foreign missions."
 Each of the three parent bodies that came together at Pilot Point was already involved to some degree in foreign mission activity.
 Each also had its missionary committee or board to direct the work.
 True, the support structure was shaky and the missionaries abroad were largely "living by faith," but the commitment of the new denomination to world evangelism was firm.
 This was enunciated in its first (1908) Manual: "We seek holy Christian fellowship, the conversion of sinners, the entire sanctification of believers and their upbuilding in holiness, together with the preaching of the gospel to every creature" (p.
 22, italics added).
 This last phrase has been retained in every subsequent edition of the Nazarene Manual.

-Dr. Bresee's oft-repeated statement: "We are debtors to every man to give him the gospel in the same measure as we have received. it," became the clarion call of the denomination.
+Bresee's oft-repeated statement: "We are debtors to every man to give him the gospel in the same measure as we have received. it," became the clarion call of the denomination.
 Out of it grew a flourishing world mission enterprise that has been a hallmark of the Church of the Nazarene since its inception.

 "If we believe what Bresee said is true, then every man is owed E-1 evangelism1." -- Thom Fish, pastor.
 That means hearing the gospel in one's own mother tongue and in an appropriately contextualized way.